FuelLabs/sway/docs/src/forc/workspaces.md

 * Common `forc` commands available for a single package can also be used for a workspace, like `forc build` or `forc deploy`.
 * All packages share a common `Forc.lock` file which resides in the root directory of the workspace.

-Workspace manifests are declared within Forc.toml files and support the following fields:
+Workspace manifests are declared within `Forc.toml` files and support the following fields:

 * [`members`](#the-members-field) - Packages to include in the workspace.

 ## The `members` field

-The `members` field define which packages are members of the workspace:
+The `members` field defines which packages are members of the workspace:

 ```toml
 members = ["member1", "path/to/member2"]